niplav/site/99_problems_klong_solution.md

 1. Determine the maximally uneven weighting of nodes on both sides
 2. Generate a list of possible weightings for both sides
 3. Generate all trees for all given weightings
-4. Combine all trees within a weighting
-5. Filter out trees that have a height difference of more than 1
+4. Filter out duplicates and trees with the wrong height difference

 To explain the algorithm, I will go through all these steps separately.